 Candidates will be assessed on the following competencies:

-Communicating Research – Demonstrates the ability to communicate their research with their peers and the wider research community (for example presenting at conferences and publishing research in relevant journals) and the potential to teach and tutor students.
+Communicating Research – Demonstrates the ability to convey their research with their peers and the wider research community (for example presenting at conferences and publishing research in relevant journals) and the potential to teach and tutor students.

 Managing & Leadership skills - Demonstrates the potential to manage a research project including the supervision of undergraduate students.